Five roundabouts in Lutyens’ Delhi are bottlenecks: Traffic police survey

 Traffic police are also examining widening options along the section of Teen Murti Marg leading to Gol Dak Khana, where around 10 feet of open space and a 4-foot footpath can accommodate expansion.

-During a spot visit, HT observed five traffic personnel manually regulating traffic on each approach road.
+During a spot visit on Thursday, HT observed five traffic personnel manually regulating traffic on each approach road.
 Digging work was also under way between the footpath and the plantation strip on the Teen Murti Marg carriageway towards Kautilya Marg.

 Encircled by heritage structures and government offices, including the Sunehri Masjid, the Sunehri Bagh roundabout is a sensitive junction.
 The survey blamed misaligned footpaths and narrow lanes for its frequent snarls.
 With the upcoming Executive Enclave and National Museum, the report warned that congestion is likely to worsen.